finbourne/lusid-sdk-java-preview/sdk/docs/ComplianceApi.md

 # **runComplianceCheck**
 > ComplianceRun runComplianceCheck(fileName)

-[EXPERIMENTAL] RunComplianceCheck: Kick off the compliance check process
+[EXPERIMENTAL] RunComplianceCheck: Kick off the compliance check process -- DEPRECATING - POST TRADE ONLY

 Use this endpoint to fetch the start a compliance run, based on a pre-set mapping file.